volkerdobler/insertnums/README.md

 2
 ```

-Another need I often have, is to repeat the current char/number a few times before increasing the value. _(this feature is new and not included in the original sublimetext extension!)_
+Another need I often have is to repeat the current char/number a few times before increasing the value. _(this feature is new and not included in the original sublimetext extension!)_
-Example would be, you want to include the numbers 1 three times, then 2 three times and after this the number 3 three times (so 9 insertations in total).
+An example would be, if you want to include the numbers 1 three times, then 2 three times, and after this the number 3 three times (so 9 insertions in total).
 This can be done with the optional **\*{FREQUENCY}**.
 Typing `1*3` when 9 multi selections are marked, results in: